-6. Special Provision
+Special Provision

 Special provision is designed to allow students who are experiencing significant hardship the maximum opportunity to demonstrate both what they know and what they can do.
-The objective is, as far as possible, to remove the barriers to a student demonstrating his or her capabilities in a particular study.
+The objective is, as far as possible, to remove the barriers to a student demonstrating their capabilities in a particular study.
+Students may be eligible for Special Provision if they are adversely affected in a significant way by: